Self-Interacting Dark Matter with Mass Segregation: A Unified Explanation of Dwarf Cores and Small-Scale Lenses: Abstract

 \section{Abstract}

-In two-component SIDM models with inter-species interactions, mass segregation arises naturally from collisional relaxation, enhancing central densities and gravothermal evolution without requiring large cross sections.
-We propose a model with velocity-dependent interactions, both within and between species, that connects observations across several halo mass scales while remaining consistent with cluster-scale constraints.
-This combination enables modest mass segregation in low-mass and typical-concentration halos, consistent with recent dwarf galaxy clustering measurements.
-Using cosmological zoom-in simulations and controlled isolated halo studies, we show that this model produces dwarf galaxy cores that grow over time, explains the structure of dark perturbers observed in strong lensing systems, and significantly increases the number and efficiency of small-scale lenses, consistent with the galaxy-galaxy strong lensing excess reported in clusters.
-Our results establish mass segregation in two-component SIDM as a self-consistent and testable model capable of simultaneously addressing multiple small-scale challenges in structure formation.
+In two-component self-interacting dark matter (SIDM) models with inter-species interactions, mass segregation arises naturally from collisional relaxation, enhancing central densities and gravothermal evolution.
+We demonstrate that models with velocity-dependent interactions, both within and between species, can connect several small-scale observations while remaining consistent with cluster-scale constraints.
+This combination enables core formation in dwarf halos, where the presence of baryons increases the inner densities and enhances the predicted strong lensing signatures.
+Using cosmological and controlled simulations alongside an accurate parametric model, we present proof-of-principle examples showing that this framework can explain the structure of dark perturbers observed in strong lensing systems, and can enhance the efficiency of small-scale lenses by a factor of a few, in line with the excess reported in galaxy–galaxy strong-lensing observations.
+Importantly, mass segregation can enhance the Einstein radii of SIDM halos relative to their cold dark matter (CDM) counterparts, overcoming a key challenge in one-component SIDM scenarios.
+Our results present mass segregation in two-component SIDM as a self-consistent, testable framework with the potential to address multiple small-scale challenges in structure formation.